The top 10 ways to save.

 8. Use the printer’s house paper.

 Typically printers carry a “house sheet,” which is a paper they stock in-house.
 Not only do they get a quantity discount, but they also are familiar with the sheet.
 Their familiarity makes it more predictable and easier to handle, and less expensive for you.

 Make sure you are on the same page with your printer.
 If you make changes to your order, make sure you communicate those changes to the printer, and that they acknowledge the change.
 You may be disappointed if you just assume the printer saw the change communicated in your e-mail.
 Get confirmation.

 10. Consider image resolution.

 Avoid file rejection.
 Make sure all the images are a high enough resolution to print.

-Choosing the best process for your needs up front is the easiest way to save money when self-publishing, and it’s best to decide before you ever start designing your book.
+Choosing the best process for your needs upfront is the easiest way to save money when self-publishing, and it’s best to decide before you even start designing your book.
 Take some time and seriously consider how many books you will need.
 Many self-publishers choose digital and later find that they needed a few hundred more books to give to contributors and for book promotion.
 If you are close to benefiting from offset printing, you may want to do a little research or send out a survey to your mailing list if you have one, or organizations you belong to that may be interested in your book to see if you can get pre-orders.
 Additionally, if you have a bunch of pre-orders, but don’t want to house an inventory of your books yourself, you may even want to print both offset and digitally and use digital for online fulfillment.